Roopa-Jagulur/ultimate-devops-project-aws-Notes/ansible-onprem-networking/README.md

 This framework provides idempotent, repeatable network setup for on-prem physical or virtual infrastructure using Ansible automation, supporting complex networking scenarios with TCP/IP, DNS, VPC-like subnetting, security with firewalls, and secure VPN connectivity.
 It enhances network configuration reliability, ease of management, and fast rollout of changes.

+**To create the on-premises infrastructure using the Ansible code framework provided earlier, follow these command steps:**

+1. Ensure Ansible is installed

+   **$ansible --version**

+2. Prepare your Ansible inventory and variables

+   -Inventory file (inventories/hosts.ini) should list your target hosts.
+   -Variables defined in group_vars/all.yml must reflect your infrastructure network settings.

+3. Run the Ansible playbook

+   Navigate to the directory with playbook.yml, then execute:

+   **$ansible-playbook -i inventories/hosts.ini playbook.yml**

+4. Verify tasks completion

+   Watch for any errors in output; Ansible run will configure TCP/IP, DNS, firewall, and VPN settings on target hosts.

+5. Optional: Run ad-hoc commands to check connectivity

+   **$ansible -i inventories/hosts.ini all -m ping**

+   **$ansible -i inventories/hosts.ini all -a "ip addr show"**

+   **$ansible -i inventories/hosts.ini all -a "iptables -L"**

+This will deploy the configurations idempotently, setting up your on-premises servers with the desired networking components efficiently.